Interesting Facts About the Chavín Culture

 The Chavin Temple

-Was built of white granite and black limestone, not near the Chavín site.
-This meant that leaders organized many workers to bring the unique materials from far away rather than use local rock deposits.
+The temple was built of white granite and black limestone that were not sourced near the Chavín site.
+This meant that leaders organized many workers to transport these materials from distant locations rather than using local rock deposits.

 Archaeologists discovered evidence of human sacrificing ceremonies, where bodies were killed, cooked, and eaten.